top of page

 However, it is the identification of the fly that will help to locate the source of the problem and provide the knowledge to deal with it.
 As of writing I hadn't visited the property and there weren't any good close ups of the offending creatures.

 What could it be?
 As you can see from the image the flies are outside and the two floors of flats below don't have a problem.
 The first thought was cluster flies, but the lady described the flies as black and about 3mm - so too small for cluster flies.
-Size wise, the yellow swarming fly fits the description, but there was no yellow colouring.
+Size wise, the yellow swarming fly fits the description, but there was no yellow colouring visible to the naked eye - sometimes it is under the microscope that the colouring is revealed.

 Image of a cluster fly on fruit